 - Explore ISO 27001 and how to implement it

 - Learn about other security frameworks including NIST, PCI DSS, COBIT 5, PAS 555, and FIPS

 This course is intended for anyone who wants to improve their knowledge of risk management in an information security context.

 We recommend taking this course as part of the IT Security Fundamentals learning path.

 Hi and welcome back.
 Let’s now examine the ISO 27000 series assurance framework and how that framework can help us.
 You can find the ISO 27000 document as a PDF download from informationsecuritymanagement.co.uk.

-So all the definitions that we will use in this course will come mainly from this document.
+So all the definitions that we will use in this course will come mainly from that document.
 So if there's something that you find doesn’t make sense in terms of its definition, it's normally in there.

 ISO 27000 is an international standard.
 So this is the international vocabulary set for this standard, ISO 27001 is a family of standards with ISO 27001 being the only one that you can get certified and accredited to.
-All the others are just helper pages, or helper documents if you wish, that help you perform and have an information security management system.
+All the others are just helper pages, or helper documents if you will, that help you perform and have an information security management system.
 That's what it is, an information security management system in place.

-information security management, information security controls, and risk management - that's what we do for the information assurance system.
+Information security management, information security controls, and risk management - that's what we do for the information assurance system.
 The framework focuses on business risk and it lives above—and looks at—business risk and risk management and then applies those controls to the actual environment.
 If you remember our image that we built earlier, this one here, ISO 27001 is living here as a strategic framework, taking into consideration risk assurance or risk management, and then using information security controls to protect the environment.

 ISO 27001 is an information security management system.
 So we manage the whole lifecycle of information security.